Pylons/pylonsrtd/docs/pyramid_install.rst

 Before You Install
 ------------------

-You will need Python version 2.4 or better to run Pyramid.
-Pyramid doesn't run on Python 3 yet, but we're working on it. `Get Python now <http://www.python.org/download/>`_.
+You will need Python version 2.6 or better (or Python 3.2) to run Pyramid. `Get Python now <http://www.python.org/download/>`_.

 Pyramid is known to run on all popular Unix-like systems such as Linux, MacOS X, and FreeBSD as well as on Windows platforms.
 It is also